k8sp/sextant/bsroot/README.md

 ## The Directory Structure of `bsroot`

-- `/dnsmasq.conf`: The dnsmasq config file.
+- `/bsroot/dnsmasq.conf`: The dnsmasq config file.

-- `/registry.yml`: The Docker registry config file.
+- `/bsroot/registry.yml`: The Docker registry config file.

-- `/registry/`: The directory mounted to bootstrapper container as registry volume.
+- `/bsroot/registry/`: The directory mounted to bootstrapper container as registry volume.
 It is created by the Docker registry service running inside the bootstrapper container.
+This directory is mentioned in `/bsroot/registry.yml`.

 ## Build and Run